lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 - `a` : the baselines array.

-9. If you wish, you can finally save the destriped map in a .fits file:
+9. If you wish, you can finally convert the destriped map (Array{Float64,1}) into a HEALPix map and save it in a .fits file:
 ```
 #save file

 mapfile = Healpix.Map{Float64,Healpix.RingOrder}(NSIDE)
 mapfile.pixels = destr_map

 Healpix.saveToFITS(mapfile, "destriped_map.fits", typechar = "D")
 ```